 Alaska’s Arctic is home to four distinct caribou herds, two of which seasonally encounter oil and gas infrastructure.
 The Teshekpuk Caribou Herd uses calving grounds within the Western Arctic, primarily on currently protected land around Teshekpuk Lake.
 In contrast, the calving grounds for the Central Arctic Herd (CAH) is further east, near the heavily industrialized Prudhoe Bay oil fields.
 As oil infrastructure proliferated in Prudhoe Bay in the 1980s and 1990s, researchers documented a dramatic shift in the herd’s calving grounds.
 The western portion of the CAH calving grounds moved south, during construction of gravel roads, pipelines, and oil drilling complexes.
 Over the identical time period, the eastern portion of the CAH calving grounds stayed steady in place.
-Although it’s impossible to say for certain whether the CAH shifted because of oil and gas infrastructure, this pattern presents pretty strong evidence (see right).
+Although it’s impossible to say for certain whether the CAH shifted because of oil and gas infrastructure, this pattern presents pretty strong evidence (see diagram).

 The problem with shifting calving grounds is that caribou could be pushed onto poorer quality habitat.
 Caribou travel thousands of kilometers over the course of a year and arrive on their calving grounds just in time to give birth.
 The calving grounds that caribou prefer likely offer better food resources, fewer predators, better escape from insects, or some combination of these factors.
 If pregnant female caribou are displaced from preferred calving locations, it’s possible that their new calving grounds won’t provide good enough conditions to raise healthy calves.